labsquare/FastQt/README.md

     sudo dnf install qt5-qtbase-devel qt5-qtcharts-devel

 ### Compile FastQt
-Be sure you have the correct version of Qt (>5.7) by using qmake.
-You will find qmake in bin folder where you installed Qt.
-For exemple, if you installed Qt from ppa:beineri, you will find it under /opt/qt57/bin/qmake.
+Be sure you have the correct version of Qt (>5.7) by using qmake --version.
+For exemple, if you have installed Qt from ppa:beineri, you will find it under /opt/qt57/bin/qmake.
 Then launch the compilation from FastQC folder as follow.

      /opt/qt57/bin/qmake --version
      /opt/qt57/bin/qmake